UK government mulling fresh restrictions amid virus spike

 “In some parts of the country, the number of cases are rising very fast and we are taking that very seriously,” he added.

-The hospitality industry in the north of England is thought likely to face additional restrictions in coming days, potentially akin to those announced in Scotland on Wednesday.
+The hospitality industry in the north of England is widely thought to be the sector most likely to see additional restrictions, potentially involving closures, akin to those announced on Wednesday in Scotland.
 Scottish First Minister Nicola Sturgeon ordered pubs in Scotland’s two biggest cities, Glasgow and Edinburgh, to close and restricted food and drink business in the rest of the country.

-As elsewhere in Europe, restrictions have been reimposed in the U.K over the past few weeks. following a spike in new coronavirus infections.
-On top of national restrictions, there are many local measures, largely relating to the number of people allowed to gather.
+As elsewhere in Europe, restrictions have been reimposed in the U.K., which has witnessed the continent's deadliest virus outbreak, with an official death toll of 42,515.

+The spike had been widely predicted in the wake of the reopening of the hospitality sector, shops and places of learning.

 However, there is growing evidence to show that those areas that have seen additional restrictions have not experienced a slowdown in the epidemic.
 In some areas, the number of new infections is 10 times higher than when the localized restrictions were announced.